 - How Do I Know When My Husky Should Stop?

 Huskies are naturally active and energetic dogs with very few exceptions.
-And according to the American Kennel Club, these dogs are one of the 15 most active dog breeds!
+It seems like they’re always excited and playful.
+In fact, according to the American Kennel Club, these dogs are one of the 15 most active dog breeds!

-Because Huskies were bred to be sled dogs, they needed the exuberant amount of energy to run up to 100 miles a day!
-Without an insatiable amount of energy, they wouldn’t be the world’s best sled dogs.
+However, there’s a reason why they’re like this.
+Because Huskies were bred to be sled dogs, they needed the exuberant amount of energy to run up to 100 miles per day!
+Without this insatiable amount of energy, the Husky wouldn’t be the world’s best sled dog.

 Have you ever seen a Husky experience the zoomies?
 It’s when these dogs release pent up energy by running around and generally going “crazy” in a short spurt.
-This situation is far too familiar for Husky owners.
+While many dogs show this behavior, this situation is far too familiar with Husky owners.

 But the main reason Huskies frequently experience the zoomies is because they don’t always get enough exercise.
 While zoomies can be funny and entertaining, Huskies getting insufficient exercise can lead to far worse behaviors.